dakasiiii/R-Exercise/README.md

 # R Exercise
- This are the exercises I made to practice what I learned in my Soc Sci 103: Statistics for Social Sciences course
+ This are the exercises I answwered to practice what I learned in my Soc Sci 103: Statistics for Social Sciences course